Darwinism refuted by adverse selection experiments

 The essential point of adverse selection experiments is the

-following: the animals with the most successful strategies
+following: The animals with the most

 are not allowed to reproduce, but the animals with the least